Lesson Plan - Get It!

 Citizens between the ages of 18 and 21 were able to vote for the president and Congress members but could not vote in local or state elections.

-That was until 1970, when Richard Nixon tried to make the states lower their voting ages without using a constitutional amendment to do so.
+That was until 1970 when Richard Nixon tried to make the states lower their voting ages without using a constitutional amendment.

-Watch What is federalism?, from USLawEssentials, to see how both levels of government have their own authority and power:
+Watch the video below to see how both levels of government have their authority and power.

 Federalism means that the federal government can only force the states to do something if the U.S. Constitution is changed because 3/4 of all states must approve an amendment to ratify it.